[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 - RESIDENTIAL RENTAL UNIT

-- A rooming unit, a dwelling let for rent; or a residential unit occupied by any persons other than are occupied solely by the owner and members of the owner's family.
+- A rooming unit; or a dwelling let for rent; or a residential unit occupied by any persons other than are occupied solely by the owner and members of the owner's family.
 Each individual townhouse dwelling, each individual apartment unit, each individual unit in a multifamily building, each individual unit in a two-family dwelling, and each rooming unit shall be considered a separate residential rental unit.
 A residential rental unit shall not include a hospital room utilized for medical services.
 Whenever the word "unit" is used herein, it shall mean "residential rental unit" as defined by this definition.

-- RESPONSIBLE AGENT OR MANAGER
+- RESPONSIBLE AGENT

 - ROOMING HOUSE/BOARDINGHOUSE (DORMITORY)